dojo/docs/dojo/base.rst

 In the above example, we are including a X-Domain version of dojo.js, which is slightly larger in filesize (29k), though allows all modules and resources to be loaded from a different domain.

-Any function or class hanging off the dojo namespace is typically provided for in dojo._base. dojo.xhrGet, dojo.animateProperty, dojo.connect, and dojo.require are examples of Base functionality.
+Any function or class hanging off the dojo namespace is typically provided for in dojo._base. dojo.xhrGet, dojo.animateProperty, `dojo.connect </dojo/connect>`_, and dojo.require are examples of Base functionality.